JOIN OUR TEAM

 Looking for energetic, reliable, flexible and fun personalities to work with children varying in ages Preschool through Grade 8.
 We provide homework assistance, game play, arts and crafts, science projects, cooking and more.
 Experience working with children is encouraged.
 A State of NJ background check is required.
 For more information, please contact Brian Junger at 908-766-0622 or bjunger@

-Job Title: Director of Admission
+Job Title: Director of Strategic Marketing and Communications

-Department: Admission
+Department: Communications

-Reports to: Head of School
+Reports To: Head of School

 General Purpose and Function